zlice/fireball-mouse/README.md

 # Improvements

-- Sensor bottom mount is slightly off for me and could be moved/centered better.
+- PMW3360 bottom mount is slightly off for me and could be moved/centered better.
-- The extra sensor mount square groove in the middle is probably useless and could be removed.
+- The extra PMW3360 mount square groove in the middle is probably useless and could be removed.
 - Thumb groove could be extended up a bit at a 45 degree angle.
 Your thumb can touch the 'back' button since you are not always flat.
 I don't accidentally press it and it is not that noticeable or bothersome, but it could be something to look at.
+- Hall sensor placement could be better.
+If the PCB is redone, it may be better to put 2 sensors on the side or directly in front+behind the joystick if possible.
+- Fire/flip/enter and joystick may feel better if a bit taller.
+Left/Right clicks ended up being higher than expected.
 - Left/Right click feel is more precise to adjust than I expected.
 Part of this is due to the light weight top and back mounting.
 The double prong mounts that commercial mice use help prevent rocking side-to-side which created a very uneven, unpredictable and bad click feel.
 If I try again it may be ideal to mount clicks directly under where they connect somehow, or at least separately.

 # Shoutouts